Aaron Brown (footballer, born 1980): Queens Park Rangers

 After recovering from a serious nose injury, Brown felt that it was time to move on to progress his career and he joined Queens Park Rangers in July 2004.
-His QPR career was plagued with injuries, and he had loan spells with Torquay United (March to May 2005) and Cheltenham Town (September to October 2005).
+His QPR career was plagued with mysterious injuries, and he had loan spells with Torquay United (March to May 2005) and Cheltenham Town (September to October 2005).

 Swindon Town

 After an unsuccessful trial with Barnsley, Brown joined Swindon Town on loan in November 2005.
 The deal became permanent in January 2006.
 Brown thanked the then Swindon boss Iffy Onuora and the club for saving his career.

 On Brown's return to Ashton Gate, Swindon's relegation was confirmed.
 With Swindon needing a win, they only managed to produce a draw despite Brown's fine performance which was capped off by an impressive solo goal.
 During the pre-season of 2006–07, Brown requested a transfer away from the County Ground, stating that he needed to pursue his career at a higher level.
 A trial at Doncaster Rovers was followed by an offer from Brentford which Brown turned down as he felt he could find a "better club" but he returned to the club after his unsuccessful trial period.

 A pre-season friendly appearance at home to Crystal Palace after requesting to be taken off the transfer list saw Brown booed and jeered by the home fans.
 Despite this, he resolved to remain at the club and work hard to regain his place.
 In February 2007 he was forced to apologise after gesturing to the travelling Swindon fans in the 1–0 defeat away to Barnet.